styleguidist/react-docgen-typescript/README.md

   ```

   If a string is returned, then the component will use that name.
 Else it will fallback to the default logic of parser.

+- shouldExtractLiteralValuesFromEnum: boolean

+  If set to true, string enums and unions will be converted to docgen enum format.
+Useful if you use Storybook and want to generate knobs automatically using [addon-smart-knobs](https://github.com/storybookjs/addon-smart-knobs).

 **Styled components example:**